Serrin/Celestra-beta/README.md

 Name | Description
 ---- | -----------
+`Array.fromAsync();` | The Array.fromAsync() static method creates a new, shallow-copied Array instance from an async iterable, iterable, or array-like object.
+For more information please read the [MDN Article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/fromAsync)!
 `Array.prototype.toReversed();` | The toReversed() method of an Array instance is the copying counterpart of the reverse() method.
 It returns a new array with the elements in reversed order.
 For more information please read the [MDN Article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/toReversed)!
 `Array.prototype.toSorted();` | The toSorted() method of an Array instance is the copying version of the sort() method.
 It returns a new array with the elements sorted in ascending order.
 For more information please read the [MDN Article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/toSorted)!
 `Array.prototype.toSpliced();` | The toSpliced() method of an Array instance is the copying version of the splice() method.
 It returns a new array with some elements removed and/or replaced at a given index.
 For more information please read the [MDN Article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/toSpliced)!